sooranlee/sooranlee.github.io/_posts/2020-03-02-02-The-harmony-of-flowers.md

 ![](/assets/img/posts/2_The_harmony_of_flowers_canvas.jpg)

 Acrylic on canvas, 32x41cm
-Copyright © 알란 All Rights Reserved.
+Copyright © 이수란 All Rights Reserved.